What is dystonia?

 What are the symptoms of dystonia?

-Symptoms may start slowly — you might notice that your handwriting is deteriorating.
+Symptoms may start slowly — you might notice that your handwriting is worsening.
 You may get cramps in your feet or, more noticeably, you may lose control over your foot and find that it contracts or drags along.

 Other symptoms of dystonia can include: